-17
+Figure 17: CIRS laser modes

 Further discussion of laser modes is beyond the scope of the User Guide.

 3.4.2 Radiometric calibration

 Radiometric calibration in the far-IR (FP1) is simplified due to the fact that there is only one temperature inside the instrument.
 Therefore, use of a deep space (2.7 K) reference target is sufficient to calibrate radiance.
 The fact that the mid-IR has two temperatures to contend with means that a second reference target is required.
 Therefore, in the mid-IR optical path, a shutter may be lowered for calibration purposes, which gives a 170 K reference body.
 Due to phase differences that may arise in the beamsplitter, differencing of target-space and target-shutter is conducted in the interferogram domain, prior to Fourier transforming.